He who is slow to anger is greater than the mighty. He who rules his spirit, than he who takes a city. Proverbs 16:32

 I will carry you away beyond Babylon.’

-44 “Our fathers had the tabernacle of the testimony in the wilderness, even as he who spoke to Moses commanded him to make it according to the pattern that he had seen; 45 which also our fathers, in their turn, brought in with Joshua when they entered into the possession of the nations, whom the Lord drove out before the face of our fathers, to the days of David, 46 who found favor in the sight of the Lord, and asked to find a habitation for the God of Jacob.
+44 “Our fathers had the tabernacle of the testimony in the wilderness, as he who spoke to Moses commanded him to make it according to the pattern that he had seen; 45 which also our fathers, in their turn, brought in with Joshua when they entered into the possession of the nations, whom the Lord drove out before the face of our fathers, to the days of David, 46 who found favor in the sight of the Lord, and asked to find a dwelling place for the God of Jacob.
 47 But Solomon built him a house.
-48 However, the Most High doesn’t dwell in temples made with hands, as the prophet says,
+48 However, the Most High does not dwell in temples made with hands, as the prophet says,

 and the earth a footstool for my feet.